Tolas22/bp/TomReadMe.md

 1. The new components I created are built with the Vue Composition API.
 I used the Options API where it was already used.
 2. Since the database was already migrated in the file, I used a sql script to create my tables and seed them I added a command in the Make file to run this script.
+3. The default user credentials are in the app service provider. (credentials will not usually be pushed to git)
-3. It was an interesting and fun project, I learned a lot.
+4. It was an interesting and fun project, I learned a lot.
 Thanks for the opportunity.